 Our cartoonist's wife convinced him that if they ever wanted to see Alaska and the Northern Lights, they would have to go in the winter and they should do it before the kids got into high school.
 She was right and they did, spending a school year at the crossroads of Gakona Junction (so small it said "Welcome" on both sides of the sign), outside the village of Gakona (which means "rabbit" in Athabaskan).

-The book's cover; "The Joads head north" and see a message in the Northern Lights.
-Actually looks like our van when first arriving at our cabin.
+The book's 1987 cover; could have been subtitled, "The Joads head north and see a message in the Northern Lights."
+This actually looks like our van did when first arriving at our cabin after a drive through the night from Fairbanks.

 My Brush with Alaskan Humor or What's So Funny about Running into a Moose?